 Determination of fair values of investments are as described in note 3(d).
-The fair values of other financial assets and liabilities, being cash, contributions receivable - employers, accrued investment income, due from The Edmonton Pipe Industry Pension Trust Fund, accounts payable and accrued liabilities and amounts due to other health and welfare funds approximate their carrying values due to the short-term nature of these financial instruments.
+The fair values of other financial assets and liabilities, being cash and cash equivalents, contributions receivable, accrued investment income, due from The Edmonton Pipe Industry Pension Trust Fund, accounts payable and accrued liabilities and amounts due to other health and welfare funds approximate their carrying values due to the short-term nature of these financial instruments.